wowitsjack/Surface-Linux-Lid-Fix/README.md

+Fixes Surface series laptops failing to enter sleep mode/suspend when the lid is closed.

+To resume, open lid and tap power button, or press any keyboard key (model depending).

 *   **1) Install Surface Lid Fix:** Installs the services and helper scripts.
 *   **2) Start/Enable Services:** Enables the services to start on boot and starts them immediately.